 - Any “weapons” that you wear with your costume should be soft or flexible.
 If not, be careful around others!

 - Masks are great, but if you cannot see properly – make the eyeholes bigger!!
 It’s your mask – make it work for you.
-Otherwise, consider makeup.
+Otherwise, consider some basic costume makeup.
 It’ll look great and you’ll be able to see around you!!

 SMALL PARTS - CHOKING HAZARD SAFETY CONSIDERATIONS